-Oriental bittersweet (Celastrus orbiculatus) vines are pulling down the larger trees in the floodplains of the lower Connecticut River valley, resulting in a decline in the average tree age in this area.
+Asiatic bittersweet (Celastrus orbiculatus) vines are pulling down the larger trees in the floodplains of the lower Connecticut River valley, resulting in a decline in the average tree age in this area.

 The costs to farmers, foresters, anglers, tourists, and ordinary Vermonters are very expensive.
 As a result, a number of these invasive plants are legally quarantined, which prohibits their sale or movement in the state.

 Invasive animals and fungi also threaten Vermont’s native plants.